-The meteoric rise of crypto-currencies, including Bitcoin, captured the attention of many precious metals investors last year.
-Crypto’s potential to serve as private and decentralized currency – beyond the reach of bankers (central and otherwise) to corrupt and control – is an alluring combination for some speculative members of “honest money” crowd.
+The meteoric rise of cryptocurrencies, including Bitcoin, captured the attention of many precious metals investors last year.
+Crypto’s potential to serve as private and decentralized currency – beyond the reach of bankers (central and otherwise) to corrupt and control – is an alluring combination for some speculative members of the “honest money” crowd.

 Investors are currently trying to determine what Bitcoin represents and what role it will play relative to precious metals.
 With that in mind let’s have a look at what Bitcoin is now, what it might become later, and also point out what it will never be.